Sai-Nuthalapati/TaskManager/README.md

 <<<<<<< HEAD
 # 🧠 TaskManager API

 A Unix-inspired task management API built with Django and Django REST Framework.
 Mimics commands like `ls`, `fork`, `rm`, and `put` for managing tasks via RESTful endpoints.

 ---

-## ✅ Deliverables

-### 1. Source Code
-All source code is hosted in this repository.
-If submitting for review, please make sure the GitHub (or GitLab/Bitbucket) link is shared and accessible.

-### 2. README Documentation
-This file includes setup instructions, API usage, testing, and design notes.

-### 3. Usage Examples
-See the [🔍 Example Usage with `curl`](#-example-usage-with-curl) section below for actual command-line examples with expected JSON payloads.

-### 4. Comments on Design Choices
-Design decisions such as using Django REST Framework for its robustness and simplicity, `generics` views for fast API creation, and SQLite for quick local testing are documented here and within code comments.

----